The council is a forum where membership representatives from our countries and regions can influence decisions made about Girlguiding

 - They exchange views to inform top-level policy and strategy decisions.

-- They receive an annual report from the Board of Trustees at the AGM on the business of the charity and how the Board has overseen Being our best, our strategic plan, in the past year.
+- They receive an annual report from the board of trustees at the AGM on the business of the charity and how the board has overseen our strategic plan, in the past year.

-In addition to this, four members are elected in each of our Countries and Regions to serve on the Council.
-Members must be 14 years or older when starting their first three year term of office.
-Up to 50% of elected members should be in The Senior Section age group.
-British Guides in Foreign Countries has one elected member.
+In addition to this, 4 members are elected in each of our countries and regions to serve on the council.
+Members must be 14 years or older when starting their first 3 year term of office.
+Up to 50% of elected members should be in the 14-25 age group.
+British Guiding Overseas has 1 elected member.

-Additionally up to nine members are appointed to Council by the Nominations and Governance Committee following an open application process.
+Additionally, up to 9 members are appointed to council by the nominations and governance committee following an open application process.
 These members must be aged 18 or above when starting their term of office.

 These opportunities are the perfect first step for members who want to have their say on the direction of Girlguiding as a charity.